THUNLP-MT/Brote/README.md

 #### 3.2.
 Finetuning
   - Brote-EX
     - Download the MIC dataset.
     - Generate and save condition contexts using the original InstructBlip or MMICL models.
-Note that this refers to the condition contexts of MIC dataset following our data dropping strategies (discussed in section 3.4 in out paper), which is different from the pretrainig data.
+Note that this refers to the condition contexts of MIC dataset following our data dropping strategies (discussed in section 3.4 in our paper), which is different from the pretrainig data.
     - Unfreeze the **parameters for query token, Q-Former, and query & values** of attention layers of the LLM.

   - Brote-IM